 Danny Gray is an internationally-awarded composer working at the intersection of contemporary orchestral music and multimedia scoring.
 His music has appeared in over a thousand episodes of network, cable, and online television, and has been performed by ensembles throughout the United States and abroad.

-He has contributed music to over 800 episodes of programming on ABC, NBC, History Channel, National Geographic, and Investigation Discovery; his music is regularly heard on such shows as NBC Dateline, 20/20, American Pickers, On the Case with Paula Zahn, and a wide variety of other productions.
+He has contributed music to over 800 episodes of programming on ABC, NBC, History Channel, National Geographic, Animal Planet and Investigation Discovery; his music is regularly heard on such shows as NBC Dateline, 20/20, American Pickers, On the Case with Paula Zahn, and a wide variety of other productions.

 His original score to the independent feature film One Penny was nominated for Best Original Score at the 2017 World Music and Independent Film Festival.
 Other narrative and documentary films featuring his music have appeared at South by Southwest, FanTasia, the Hollywood Reel Independent Film Festival, and various other festivals nationwide.